clausus23/github-pages-with-jekyll/index.md

 title: "Welcome to my blog"
 ---

 I'm glad you are here.
-I plan to talk about the acustic guitar.
-I play it since I'm 6 years old.
-I really like to play Mozart.
+I plan to talk about some experiences in my life.
+E.g. about my trips or my computer science skills.
+--> Feel free to read it <--